samuelkarabetian/Unity-Rigidbody-Wind-Zone/README.md

 ## RigidbodyWindZone Component

-Uses Physics.BoxOverlap() or Physics.SphereOverlap to fetch all rigidbodies in a specific zone.
-Then it applies continous force to those rigidbodies based on perlin noise.
+This component applies continuous wind force to rigidbodies in a given radius based on perlin noise.
-Parameters like the turbulence, windStrength, zone shape, etc. should exposed to the user.